Spring Garden Revival

 Fox River Grove features a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, and landscape features:

-• Foxmoor Subdivision: 1980s-2000s homes, moderately compacted clay soils, mixed sun/shade, some tall fescue, moderate thatch, variable irrigation.
+• Foxmoor Subdivision: 1980s-2000s development, moderately compacted clay soils, mixed grass species, some irrigation, moderate tree cover.

-• Hunters Farm Area: Newer development, minimal tree cover, full sun, rapid bluegrass growth, less thatch but compaction from recent construction.
+• Hunters Farm Area: Newer development, minimal thatch but severe compaction from construction, full sun exposure, rapid Kentucky bluegrass growth.

-• Victoria Woods: Dense tree canopy, fine fescue in shade, slow thatch decomposition, moss, and drainage issues.
+• Victoria Woods: Dense tree canopy, fine fescue in shaded areas, slow thatch breakdown, water ponding common in spring.

 Fox River Grove Municipal Ordinances for Landscaping Operations & Equipment Use